THE VOLGA GERMANS IN PORTLAND

 Johannes Conrad was confirmed in Norka in 1871 and married Anna Maria Vögler on February 11, 1875.

-Anna Maria gave birth to at least three daughters in Norka between and all of them died at an early age.
+Anna Maria gave birth to at least three daughters in Norka; they all died early.

-Johannes Conrad's family, along with his father, immigrated to the United States early in 1892, departing from Hamburg, Germany on March 15, 1892 and arriving in Baltimore aboard the steamship Bohemia on April 2nd.
+Johannes Conrad's family, along with his father, immigrated to the United States early in 1892, departing from Hamburg, Germany, on March 15, 1892, and arriving in Baltimore aboard the steamship Bohemia on April 2.
 The passenger manifest indicates that they are bound for Oregon.
-Johannes Conrad (now John) and his family were to reunite with his sister Sophia who married Conrad Schwartz (they arrived in 1884), and his brother, Johann Wilhelm Trüber (John W. Treber) who had arrived in Portland by early 1888.
+Johannes Conrad (now John) and his family were to reunite with his sister Sophia, who married Conrad Schwartz (they arrived in 1884), and his brother, Johann Wilhelm Trüber (John W. Treber), who had arrived in Portland by early 1888.

-John and Anna Maria were founding members of the Ebenezer German Congregational Church which was established in 1892.
+John and Anna Maria were founding members of the Ebenezer German Congregational Church, established in 1892.

-Anna Maria died in 1932 was buried at the Rose City Cemetery.
+Anna Maria died in 1932 and was buried at the Rose City Cemetery.

 Picture